 5. Use a refillable juice carton

 Juice or drink cartons with plastic straws aren’t always easy to recycle.
 If your child likes the concept, but you don’t like the waste, there is a perfect solution.
 Drink in the Box is a reusable drink box, which you can fill with anything you like.
 If you want to reduce sugar intake, try water and berries, or mixed fruit.
 It is free from BPA and Phthalate, won’t warp in the dishwasher and will not stain.
-They’re available on Amazon or The Teeny Kitchen.
+They’re available on Amazon.

 6. Look for recyclable packaging